euniceyl/p4-autocomplete/README.md

 ## Project Introduction

 This project uses the autocomplete algorithm, where the user types text and the application suggests possible completions for that text.
+Although finding terms that contain a query by searching through all possible results is possible, these applications need some way to select only the most useful terms to display.
+Thus, the algorithm not only needs a way to find terms that start with or contain the prefix, but a way of determining how likely each one is to be useful to the user and displaying "good" terms first.
+This all needs to be done efficiently so that a user can see completions in real time.
+We leverage a `Comparator` in Java as well as the binary search algorithm on sorted data to implement an efficient autocompleter, then benchmark and analyze the tradeoffs of these implementations.

 <details>
 <summary>Expand for examples</summary>